How to File

 - file upload through the employer portal, or

 The online filing option should be used only if the number of employees being reported is 100 or less.
 If the number of employees exceeds 100, you must either file upload or FTP.

-The following changes will be implemented January 1, 2020:
+The following changes were implemented January 1, 2020:

-- ICESA files will now be accepted for both tax and wage reporting of original files.
+- ICESA files now accept for both tax and wage reporting of original files.
 Currently, the ICESA file can only be used for wage reporting.

-- TAB and SSA file formats will no longer be accepted.
+- TAB and SSA file formats are no longer accepted.

-- CSV files will require a Federal Identification Number (FEIN) in each E record AND contact information in the A Record.
+- CSV files require a Federal Identification Number (FEIN) in each E record and contact information in the A Record.